 “Master, that’s…confusing.”
 Catarina scratched her head.

 “Think of it as editing a book.”
 Albion said, patting Catarina on the head.
 “We see time as linear, one event after another, effect following cause.
-Yet the forces that shape the world, the underlying metaphysics of reality beyond even the gods, have no such limitation.
+Yet the forces that shape the world, the underlying metaphysics of reality beyond even the gods, have no such limitations.
 Changes do not need to be made in the present, the past can be edited as well, just as easily as you could turn back the page and edit a previous chapter.
-Being mages, we’re more sensitive and might be able to track these changes where the more mundane populace might simple accept it.”
+Being mages, we’re more sensitive and might be able to track these changes where the more mundane populace might simply accept it.”